Scimac/React-FE-Harbour/CodeBase/React_Basics/01-react-intro-and-boilerplate/React BoilerPlate.md

-## React BoilerPlate

-This directory will concern with storing all the basics for react.

 ## What is React js?

 - The React.js framework is an open-source JavaScript framework and library developed by Facebook.
 - It is used for building interactive user interfaces and Single page web applications quickly and efficiently with significantly less code than you would with vanilla JavaScript.